Playmobil: Bootlegs and unauthorized figures

 In 1978, Schenk, a German-Hungarian firm, began reproducing bootleg Playmobil figures.
 They had not received any authorization or license from geobra Brandstätter.
 Schenk produced exact copies of the original toy, though some sets were modified to create new types of sets, usually military, from Hungarian history.
 Thus, Schenk produced the Hussar (Huszár), from the period of the Hungarian War of Independence as well as the Hungarian hussar series (Magyar huszár sorozat).
 Other sets included the Austrian soldier (Osztrák), Turkish soldier (Török), William Tell (Tell Vilmos), and the Hunyadi series (Hunyadi sorozat).

 Schenk figures, like the early Playmobil figures, do not have moveable hands, and unlike the Playmobil horses, the Schenk horses do not have moveable heads.
 Schenk figures also bear different colors from their Playmobil counterparts.
 They were also made with inferior plastic.
 Following the collapse of communism, a 1995 court ruling forbade the manufacture and distribution of the Schenk figures.
 The owner of Schenk, Károly Schenk, was allowed to sell off his remaining toy figures only in Hungary until March 1996.
 However, Schenk bootlegs may still be available in toy shops in Hungary.

 Bootleg sets also have been manufactured in China.
 These sets are not marketed as Playmobil, though they are identical in terms of appearance (but not in regards to quality).
 Sets include a "Noshery" (fast food eatery), "Pirate Island", and medieval figures.

-Product labeling and criticism

-Playmobil has received criticisms for the lack of presence of the Catalan Language in the labeling of its products in Catalonia despite being bound by current legislation.
-Catalan consumers mobilized in various actions to request not to be discriminated against and to demand the company to comply with the regulations passed by the Parliament of Catalonia in the same way as it did with the rest of the European legislation on labeling.